GlueCoders/linux101/docs/vim.md

 To join lines captial j is used : `J`.

 ## Search and Replace

+To search a character in the current line `f` command is used.
+To search for let's say `a` in the current line type `fa`.
+The cursor will move to next occurrence of a in the line.
+To continue searching type `;` (semicolon).
+Note `f` works only for current line and not whole file.

+To search for a word or phrase in whole file `\` is used.
+After typing `\` type the phrase to be searched.
+The phrase could also be a regex pattern.
+The cursor will move to the next occurrence of the found pattern, type `n` to move the next occurrence.

 ## Open multiple files
 ## Cut Copy Paste using multiple files